VW Enthusiasts Will Enjoy VolkyLand

 The VolkyLand of Puerto Rico (or VolkyLandia) is a "museum" dedicated to "all things Volkswagon".

 Located in the small coffee town of Yauco, it is one of the largest private collections of Volkswagon-related stuff in the world.
-The collection is open for tours 5 days/week, so come revel in Volkswagon history!
+The collection is open for tours only 1 day a week, so come revel in Volkswagon history!